 After upgrading to Windows 8.1, many gamers – hardcore and lightweight alike – have reported issues with severe mouse lag in games ranging from browser-based adventures to more advanced MMOs.
-While you may not notice the lag anywhere else other than gaming, depending on what you use your PC for, it can effect other areas, such as graphic design, Flash design and more.
+While you may not notice the lag anywhere else other than gaming, depending on what you use your PC for, it can affect other areas, such as graphic design, Flash design and more.
 If you notice any sort of mouse lag, you may need to perform the following steps, even if you’re not a gamer.

 This can cause performance issues when trying to kill a boss, score points or win a match in games, especially when playing over a network.
 Let’s look at how to fix this lag issue with mice in Windows 8.1.
 We’ll walk you through how to fix lag issues in Windows 8.1 so you can use your computer and mouse properly.